barter-rs/barter-integration-rs/README.md

 extensible core abstraction called the ExchangeStream.
 At a high level, an ExchangeStream is made up of a few major components:
 * Inner Stream/Sink (eg/ WebSocket, FIX socket, etc).
-* ProtocolParser that is capable of parsing input protocol messages (eg/ WebSocket, FIX, etc.) as exchange specific message.
+* StreamParser that is capable of parsing input protocol messages (eg/ WebSocket, FIX, etc.) as exchange specific message.
 * Transformer that transforms from exchange specific message into an iterator of desired outputs.